 - The belief that you have to give to receive

-- They are cultures without texts, in which orality is extremely important
+- They are illiterate cultures, in which orality is extremely important

 In the Afro-Cuban religions various divinatory systems are used, by means of which the querent can guess the future of the consulted person, or reveal relevant data about his past or present.